 While New York City is open and vaccinations have been a boon to everyday life and local business, Covid-19 remains a reality for all of us.
 Below you’ll find the most useful and current information for navigating the five boroughs, plus plenty of resources for planning ahead.

-Earlier in the year, Governor Hochul announced mask wearing was no longer be mandated by the state in indoor public places, and that schools would no longer require masking.
+Earlier in the year, Governor Hochul announced mask wearing would no longer be mandated by the state in indoor public places, and that schools would no longer require masking.
 Mayor Adams followed by lifting the mask mandate for schools as of March 7 and suspending the Key to NYC initiative—which required patrons ages 5 and older to show proof of vaccination for indoor activities at restaurants, bars, gyms, cultural venues and entertainment facilities.
 Individual businesses may, however, continue to require masks and proof of vaccination at their own discretion.
-As well, the lifting of the mandate does not extend to public transit and transit-related spaces, including the subway, airports and bus and train stations.
 For more information, visit ny.gov.

 Vaccinations are available and recommended for all age groups, including—as of June 22, 2022—children between 6 months and 5 years old; see here for more details and below for where to get vaccines in the City.
-In December 2021, City Hall announced a vaccine mandate for all private employers in New York City.
-This went into effect December 27: employees who work in person must have one dose of the vaccine and follow that with a second dose within 45 days.
-The recent changes by the Governor and Mayor do not affect this requirement.
-Those who work remotely will not be required to get the vaccine.
+Boosters, including the new bivalent ones, are encouraged for all who are eligible (see more below).
+Note that in September 2022, City Hall lifted the vaccine mandate for all private employers in New York City—a policy that had gone into effect in December of the previous year—and left the policy to the discretion of the employers.

 Officials at the Centers for Disease Control recommend that everyone 5 and older get a booster shot five months after receiving a two-course dose of the Moderna or Pfizer vaccine and two months after receiving a single dose of Johnson & Johnson's Janssen vaccine.
 A second booster is also recommended for adults 50 and over; it should be at least four months after the first booster and should be an mRNA (Moderna or Pfizer) vaccine.
 For more information, visit cdc.gov.

-Mask wearing is recommended in indoor spaces.
-Governor Hochul had announced in February 2022 that the state mandate for masks to be worn in indoor public places was being lifted.
-Businesses may still choose to implement the mandate, and the mask requirement remains in effect for public transit and a number of additional locations, such as health-care facilities.
+As mentioned above, mask wearing is recommended in indoor spaces and on public transit, though the mandates for each have been lifted.
+Businesses may still choose to implement the mandate, and the mask requirement remains in effect for health-care facilities.

 Broadway shows have resumed their runs.
 To help consumers, the Broadway League has launched BwayToday.com, featuring updated schedules of all the shows playing on Broadway this season.
 This resource also provides access to each Broadway show’s website for more information.
 All listings include the most current information on performance times and reflect any last-minute cancellations.

 Almost all Broadway theaters in New York City have stopped checking vaccinations for audience members, as well as for performers, backstage crew and staff (the requirement was officially lifted in May).
-As of July 1, masks are optional—though still encouraged—for audiences inside theaters, with the exception of two productions for which masking remains mandatory.
+As of July 1, masks are optional—though still encouraged—for audiences inside theaters.
 For more information, visit broadway.org.

 The NYC subway continues to operate with 24-hour service.
-Riders must continue to wear masks.
+As mentioned above, mask-wearing in the system is now optional, though strongly encouraged.
 For more information, visit mta.info.

-As of November 8, 2021, international travelers may once again enter the country to visit New York City.
-All travelers over the age of 18 must be fully vaccinated.
+International travelers from other destinations may once again enter the country to visit New York City with proof of vaccination.
 Full vaccination occurs two weeks after receiving the second dose of the Pfizer or Moderna vaccine, or two weeks after receiving the single dose of the Johnson & Johnson vaccine.
 Vaccines listed for emergency use by the World Health Organization, such as the AstraZeneca vaccine, as well as FDA- or WHO-approved mixed doses, also qualify.

-As of June 12, 2022, inbound international travelers will no longer be required to show proof of a recent negative Covid-19 test result.
+With the exception of travelers from China, Hong Kong or Macau (listed above) inbound international visitors are no longer required to show proof of a recent negative Covid-19 test result.
 For more information, visit cdc.gov.

 For the latest on international travel requirements, visit cdc.gov.